Updated January 31, 2018

 At Sundance, executives of the new venture are meeting with distributors in hopes of co-acquiring independent films ready for theatrical distribution.
 Unlike Netflix, the company is not interested in producing original content.

 MoviePass Ventures wants to acquire film rights with established distributors that usually are sold for $10 million.
-However, there are not many films that fit this category in a given year, but since Amazon is planning to focus on more commercial projects, there are now more opportunities.
+Little does the company know, that there are not many films that fit this category in a given year, but since Amazon is planning to focus on more commercial projects, there will be more opportunities.

 MoviePass can easily leverage its app to promote films that the company licenses.
 Likewise, they can charge other distributors for the same type of promotion.
 According to the company, 18% of users see a film after being advertised through the app.